 What’s your dream?
 Do you want to give your vision a jumpstart?
-If, you answer yes, and why would you not, then write down your goals and use these questions to assist you in pursuing your dreams, one goal at a time.
+If, you answer yes, and why would you not, write down your goals.
+Use these questions to assist you in pursuing your dreams, one goal at a time.

 Before I get to the questions.
 Have you a goal that you have held on to?
-Many years ago, when I left school, I was happy to be leaving school because my dream of going to university was squashed.
+Many years ago, when I left school, my dream of going to university was squashed.
 Only a limited number of students got to study further at a selected school where the chances of gaining university entry were greater.
-I was not among the chosen students and my study dreams began to fade.
+I was not among the chosen students, and my study dreams began to fade.
 Despite fading into the background as I went about my life, the dream of going to university never left me.
 As my children completed their studies, I learnt about opportunities for mature adults to go to university.
 My study goal was reignited.
 Studying around work and family life is not easy.
-To ensure I was pursuing my goal, I have asked myself these clarifying questions many times.
+To ensure I was pursuing my goal, I asked myself these clarifying questions many times.

 How To Know You Are Pursuing Your Dreams, Your Own Life Goals.

 The first question asks about your main goal in life, yet knowing what your main goal is can be a challenge in itself.
 To explore your life goals take note of your feelings and reactions to your daily activities and hobbies.

 1. What’s your number one life goal?

 This may and most likely will change as you age.
 However, until you answer this question, your life goals will be off purpose.
 Unaligned with your core values and inner passion, your intentions will lack the power to attract the people and situations necessary to become a reality.

-The world has changed so much since I was a child and maybe it’s changed a lot in your lifetime too, but our childhoods hold many joyful memories and activities that can help us with discovering our true passions.
+The world has changed so much since I was a child.
+Maybe, it’s changed a lot in your lifetime too, but our childhoods hold many joyful memories and activities that can help us discover our true passions.

 - What activities did you enjoy as a child?